danielecalabrese/Titanic---ML-from-Disaster/README.md

+<p>Kif Kroker: "Captain, may I have a word with you?"<br>
+Captain Zapp Brannigan:"No. Kif Kroker". <br>
+Kif Kroker: "It's an emergency, sir". <br>
+Captain Zapp Brannigan: "Come back when it's a catastrophe". <br>
+<em>[a huge rumbling is heard]</em> <br>
+Captain Zapp Brannigan: "Oh, very well".</p>

-Let's write some simple scripts just to train our skill in ML.
+Ok, the nerd reference has been done, now let's write some simple scripts just to train our skill in ML :)

 # Reference
 Script in this folder use the following dataset: